Lukaschoures/RemindPay-Debt/README.md

 It allows users to monitor monthly expenses, receive reminders for upcoming payments, and keep a history of transactions to stay financially organized.

+Perfect for managing:
+- Money you lent to friends
+- Payments you owe
+- Monthly subscriptions
+- Installments and credit purchases

 Track debts, loans, and subscriptions in one place — never forget who you owe or who owes you.
 ---